Ronaldo the fifth-best player in the world: Is the Juventus ace in decline? | Goal.com

 Messi cannot do everything on his own, of course; we have seen that at Barcelona over the past year while he has grown increasingly dependent on penalties himself this season.

-However, the Argentine's enduring genius still propelled him to a top-three finish in the Goal 50 because he carried a unbalanced squad and a crisis-hit club to the quarter-finals of the Champions League.
+However, the Argentine's enduring genius still propelled him to a top-three finish in the Goal 50 because he carried an unbalanced squad and a crisis-hit club to the quarter-finals of the Champions League.

 Ronaldo's Juventus bowed out in the last 16 for the second consecutive season.
 The Bianconeri were never really in the reckoning to win the European Cup, meaning Ronaldo was never really in the reckoning to win the Goal 50.